Albury

 The level of general health in Albury is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Albury demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts show low prevalence of common health conditions.
+Albury shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age groups have low prevalence of common health conditions.

-The rate of private health cover is very high at approximately 56% of the total population, which is around 2,695 people.
-This compares to 51.9% across Rest of NSW.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 9.0 and 8.9% of residents respectively.
-Meanwhile, 64.9% of residents declare themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
-Health outcomes among the working-age population are broadly typical.
-The area has 24.6% of residents aged 65 and over, totaling 1,189 people, which is higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+Private health cover is high at approximately 56% (~2,695 people), compared to 51.9% in Regional NSW.
+The most prevalent medical conditions are mental health issues (9.0%) and arthritis (8.9%).
+64.9% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Health outcomes among working-age residents are typical.
+Albury has 25.0% (1,209 people) aged 65 and over, higher than the 23.4% in Regional NSW.
+Senior health outcomes are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health